medzuslovjansky/medzuslovjansky.github.io/docs/resources/faq.md

 - [Some songs](https://youtube.com/playlist?list=PL--S_Qi-XfGTs4Hpnukm4VyiymJJ5VZqF)
 - Numerous written texts, including books, short stories, audiobooks, poems, and songs.

-Additionally, the Interslavic Discord community has over 7000 members who have collectively written more than a million messages.
+Additionally, the Interslavic Discord community has over 7000 members who have written over a million messages collectively.

 ### Who needs content in Interslavic: movies, music, texts?

-Content in Interslavic is valuable for both learners of the language and native Slavic speakers who are interested in understanding it without prior study.
-We observe from comments that the majority of viewers of Interslavic content are them, not Interslavic speakers.
+Interslavic language content is a valuable resource for both learners and native speakers of Slavic languages interested in understanding it without prior study.
+Based on the comments we get, the majority of viewers of Interslavic content belong to the latter group.

-Interslavic speakers infrequently watch and comment on Interslavic content; thanks to their knowledge of Interslavic, they are able to find and understand content in other Slavic languages.

-### Why do we need Interslavic, if there is English everywhere?
+### Why do we need Interslavic if there is English everywhere?

-Interslavic, like English, serves as a linguistic bridge.
-However, it is particularly tailored for the Slavic-speaking world.
-Vojtěch Merunka and Jan van Steenbergen, authors involved in the development of Interslavic, have noted that while English is a powerful global language, it can be challenging for Slavic speakers due to its unique orthography, mixed vocabulary, irregular grammar, and peculiar phonetics.
+Vojtěch Merunka and Jan van Steenbergen, key authors of the modern Interslavic, have noted that while English is a powerful global language, it can be challenging for Slavic speakers due to its unique orthography, mixed vocabulary, irregular grammar, and peculiar phonetics.
 Interslavic aims to facilitate communication within the Slavic community, preserving cultural nuances that might be lost when using a non-Slavic language.

 See more comparisons between Interslavic and other languages [here].

-### Can we just choose a natural Slavic language to serve as the Interslavic language?
+### Can't we just choose a natural Slavic language to serve as the Interslavic language?

-Unfortunately, no single natural Slavic language can serve as a mutually intelligible means of communication for all Slavic speakers without prior learning.
+Unfortunately, without prior learning, no single natural Slavic language can serve as a mutually intelligible means of communication for all Slavic speakers.

 ### Does Interslavic aim to unite the countries into a single Slavic state?

-No. Interslavic is a non-political, linguistic project aimed at fostering communication in tourism, culture, and business.
+No, Interslavic is a non-political linguistic project.
+Its objective is to foster communication in tourism, culture, and business.

 ### What political stance does Interslavic support?
 Is it a form of Pan-Slavism?